Embodiment of Scarlet Devil: Reception and legacy

-Upon release at Comiket 62, Embodiment of Scarlet Devil sold considerably better than previous entries in the series.
-Because of this, initial circulation of the game was limited, later being sold through online CD retailers.
-In a 2018 retrospective review of the game, IGN Japan's Shin Amai named Embodiment of Scarlet Devil the best game of 2002, calling the bullet hell mechanics mediocre, but that the level design, music, and presentation's charm made the game a masterpiece that would go on to become one of the most popular Japanese games of all time.
+Upon release at Comiket 62, Embodiment of Scarlet Devil sold considerably better than previous entries in the series, with ZUN partially crediting its success to the blog of Nobuya Narita of Watanabe Production.
+Because of this, initial circulation of the game was limited, later being sold through online CD retailers, though ZUN noted in 2005 that at first he did not want to sell the game via retail stores, only to be surprised that when he did, the game copies ended up being sold out.
+In a 2018 retrospective review of the game, IGN Japan's Shin Amai named Embodiment of Scarlet Devil the best game of 2002, calling the bullet hell mechanics mediocre, but that the level design, music, and presentation's charm made the game a "masterpiece" that would go on to become one of the most popular Japanese games of all time.
 In 2013, ZUN stated that Embodiment of Scarlet Devil was the overall best-selling Touhou Project game.
-The game has never been officially released in a language other than Japanese, but fan translation patches for the game have been created.
-ZUN does not plan to give any Touhou Project game an official English translation, stating that he has more faith in his fans to handle localization than a third-party company.
+Until 2026, the game had not been officially released in a language other than Japanese, but fan translation patches for the game have been created.
+At one point, ZUN stated that he has more faith in his fans to handle localization than a third-party company.

 Embodiment of Scarlet Devil has become well-known for its music.
-Cirno's boss theme "Beloved Tomboyish Girl" was later remixed by doujin group IOSYS into "Cirno's Perfect Math Class" in 2008, a song which ridiculed the apparently unintelligent nature of the character, leading to her becoming an Internet meme.
+Cirno's boss theme "Beloved Tomboyish Girl" was later remixed by doujin group IOSYS into "Cirno's Perfect Math Class" in 2008, a song which ridiculed the apparently unintelligent nature of the character and specifically referencing how in easy mode, one of Cirno's attack patterns does not ever attack directly in front, leading to her becoming an Internet meme.
 Flandre's boss theme "U.N.
 Owen Was Her?" is notable for creating an Internet meme and spreading the popularity of the series in the West.
 It has been remarked that the 2008 viral video "Ronald McDonald Insanity" or "McRoll'd" which remixed the song with samples of Ronald McDonald was the first contact with the Touhou Project for thousands of Western Internet users – the two videos share over 21 million views as of July 2021.
 It is also known for its use in the rise of the Black MIDI scene, which involve MIDI compositions that contain extremely high numbers of notes.
+Arrangements of the game's music have appeared in other video games, such as Touhou Luna Nights, Music GunGun!, and Groove Coaster, while Konami released a remix album for Sound Voltex titled Sound Voltex Ultimate Tracks -Touhou Koumakyou Remix-.